 If you are an egoist or moral nihilist, don't argue about morality.

 You would think people who claim there is no such thing as objective quality in a given domain would not give any other response to an argument that one thing is better than another, but I've seen each of the above plenty of times.
-This suggests (if we didn't already know) that the claim is usually insincere; it is a defense people fall back on when they don't have any arguments but still want my opinion to be considered "wrong".
+This suggests (if we didn't already know) that the claim is usually insincere; people fall back on it when they don't have any arguments but still want to "win".

 A hypothetical doesn't have to be realistic, only coherent, to require an analysis consistent with your analysis of other situations.

 This pops up often when I argue with communists: to show them the validity of property, I have to remove complicating factors in the real world to prevent endless red herrings.
 But many of them complain that my simplified scenarios are "unrealistic" and refuse to consider them.

 The most famous proponent of an idea, especially if they died hundreds of years ago, does not have the exclusive right to decide what a word means.

 For example, Murray Rothbard's claim that ancaps are not anarchists does not means ancaps are not anarchists.

 What Samuel Edward Konkin thought has no direct impact on what we should consider the word "agorism" to mean.